AWegnerGitHub/L.Control.Cluster/README.md

 By default, this will be added to the upper right of your map.
 If you have a lot of pins, the process of clustering and declustering may take several seconds.

----

-## Example

-You can view the an example of this plugin, based on MarkerCluster's "Real World Example", [here](http://awegnergithub.github.io/L.Control.Cluster/examples/example.html)